Monday, November 30, 2015

 Portrait of Louis-Philippe in Lucien Leuwen

-The young, honest, inexperienced protagonist is sent by his minister to the provinces, where his truthful remarks shock his interlocutors.
-But next day "Lucien was so tired that he said nothing out of place, and was found entirely acceptable."
+The young, honest, inexperienced protagonist is sent by his minister to the provinces, where he shocks interlocutors by truthful remarks.
+Next day "Lucien was so tired that he said nothing out of place, and was found entirely acceptable."

 Knowing little about each other